makersacademy/takeaway-challenge/README.md

 * The Takeaway class
            - Is responsible for the interface of the program
+		   - It reads a .text file in order to create a list of restaurants (not implemented, but left open)
 * The Restaurant class
            - Is responsible to store a specific menu type

 * The Order class
            - Is responsible for managing the order

+* The Messager class
+           - Is responsible for sending the text message using Twilio

 Instructions
 ------------